 - Your own bio/photo page featured on our website

-Bio Section: Identify the manuscript as fiction, poetry, nonfiction, drama, graphic, or hybrid.
+Cover Letter: Identify the manuscript as fiction, poetry, nonfiction, drama, graphic, or hybrid.

-Multiple/Simultaneous: Send all you like.
-Please withdraw your manuscript if accepted elsewhere.
+Simultaneous Submissions: No problem.
+But please withdraw your manuscript if accepted elsewhere.

 Citations: It's okay if some of the work has been previously published; proper citations will be made.